Summary

 Environmental searches are designed to highlight any potential environmental risks, such as the probability of flooding, contamination, and potential for natural soil shrinkage, as well as local infrastructure projects.

-Water and drainage searches tell you about the home’s water and sewage systems.
-This can include information about whether it’s connected to the mains water and drainage and any potential issues with the drainage system.
-It’s always a good idea to have this search done as it can be expensive to rectify any complications there might be.
+Water and drainage searches tell you about the home’s water and sewage systems, including information from the local water company about whether it’s connected to the mains water and drainage and any potential issues with the drainage system.

 Chancel Repair Liability Searches